hand-e-fr/OpenHosta/CHAGELOG.md

 - **Internal**
   - Added custom Exception classes for request and frame errors.
   - Added a loop to find the frame in `_extend_scope`
+  - Added a Makefile for cleaning and packaging and tests
 ---

 ## **v1.1** 13/09/2024